joydeepsingha105/biomass-water-herbivore/README.md

   # 🌱 vegetation biomass-Soil water-herbivore model

---- This repository contains the python codes for direct numerical simulation of the vegetation-soil water-herbivore model (pydns) and MATLAB codes for numerical continuation to create bifurcaton diagram (bwhcont).
+This repository contains two primary components:
+1. Python scripts for the direct numerical simulation of the vegetation–soil water–herbivore model (pydns).
+2. MATLAB scripts for performing numerical continuation and constructing the corresponding bifurcation diagram (bwhcont).
+A comprehensive reference sheet is included, providing detailed descriptions of all files, along with instructions for executing the simulations and generating the results.
 ---

 ## ⚙️ Requirements